How Structured Data Improves B2B SEO

 The Case for B2B SEO

-B2B software companies seem to arrive at SEO later in their life-cycles, despite the fact that SEO drives sustainable, long-term sales pipeline growth.
+B2B software companies seem to arrive at SEO later in their life-cycles, despite the fact that SEO drives sustainable, long-term lead generation and overall sales pipeline growth.

 Perhaps it is because SEO is a long game.
 You don’t often see the immediate visibility and results you do with paid advertising.
 But the long game plays off.

-- B2B SEO is more durable.
-The rankings don’t go away the moment you stop putting money into the channel.
+- It is more durable.
+The rankings and organic traffic don’t go away the moment you stop putting money into the channel.
 Contrast this with your paid channel efforts.

-- B2B SEO is more trusted.
+- It is more trusted.
 Organic results are timely and trusted more by the customer because they have the backing of Google.
 Contrast this with a display ad campaign you might be running.

-- B2B SEO supports brand consistency.
-These sales cycles involve more stakeholders and take longer to complete.
+- It supports brand consistency.
+These sales cycles involve more stakeholders, more decision makers, and take longer to complete.
 With SEO, you can naturally stay top of mind at every step of the funnel via organic search.

 At Huckabuy, we aim to help more B2B marketers prioritize SEO.
 Especially technical SEO.
 In our experience, B2B websites designed for SEO convert better than anything else drawn up for the user experience.
-This is because they are built with site navigation, keywords, content, and a layer of structured data that the target market wants and Google understands.
-From a pure business standpoint, a solid structured data strategy in particular helps B2B software companies rank for more target keywords, increase organic impressions, and drive more high-qualified visitors to their websites.
+This is because they are built with site navigation, keywords, quality content that the target market wants, and a layer of structured data that Google understands.
+From a pure business standpoint, a solid structured data strategy in particular helps B2B software companies rank for more target keywords, increase organic impressions, increase click through rates, and drive more high-qualified visitors to their websites.

 Incorporating Structured Data Into A B2B SEO Strategy